Causes of Bad Breath

 Protein-Rich Foods

 Bad breath varies depending on the foods we eat.
 Protein-rich foods cause more bad breath.
-When the protein residues on the back of the tongue from these foods are broken down by bacteria, malodorous sulfurous gases are released.
+Malodorous sulfurous gases are released when bacteria break down the protein residues on the back of the tongue from these foods.
 This is the main cause of bad breath in the mouth.

 Health Problems